 Forget about snakes, sharks and crocodiles.
 There’s a bigger — and yet, significantly smaller — predator in town: the mosquito.

-The health risk also appears to be growing in the U.S. Earlier this month, the Centers for Disease Control and Prevention said cases of disease linked to mosquitoes, ticks and fleas have more than tripled in the country since 2004.
+The health risk also appears to be growing in the U.S. Last year, the Centers for Disease Control and Prevention said cases of disease linked to mosquitoes, ticks and fleas had more than tripled in the country since 2004.
 The CDC attributed the rise to increased global travel and trade, environmental changes and a lack of prevention efforts.